Pindi Bhattian: Background

 It is one of the ancient towns of Pakistan and the home town of Dulla Bhatti, a 16th-century Muslim Rajput rebel and folk hero of Punjab.
 Pindi Bhattian's economy also mostly depends upon agriculture.
 It has mostly English medium institutions for education.
 All the secondary and intermediate educational institutions are affiliated with BISE Gujranwala.
 Qutab Din Pehlwan Awan was one of the best wrestler of Punjab in 1965 till 1985 "Dulle di bar: Dulla Bhatti and his homeland", a book by Asad Saleem Sheikh about Dulla Bhatti, presents a comprehensive view of Pindi Bhattian in the times of Mughal Empire.

 Communication

 Pindi Bhattian is situated on M2-motorway and is considered an important interchange of M2.
 Moreover, it is also situated on Shiekhupura-Sargodha-Mianwali Highway.
 A motorway leads to Faisalabad from Pindi Bhattian known as M4.
 Another highway connects Pindi Bhattian to Wazirabad via Jalalpur Bhattian and Rasul Pur which is being converted into Expressway E3 under NHA.
 A highway connects Pindi Bhattian to Chiniot and Jhang.
 So we can say that Pindi Bhattian is a junction of many important motorways/highways.
 There is no railway station in the city, the nearest railway station is that of Sukheke Mandi.

-Dahar, Arain, Khatri, Hanjra, Kharal, Toor, Goraya, Waseer, Bhatti, Sial clan, Mughal are dominant tribes of this area.
+Dahar, saraj, Arain, Khatri, Hanjra, Kharal, Toor, Goraya, Waseer, Bhatti, Sial clan, Mughal are dominant tribes of this area.